peregilk/DensitySampler/README.md

 |-- final/
 ```

 The first part creates embeddings.
 Currently it uses `sentence-transformers/all-MiniLM-L6-v2` that creates 384-dimentional multilingual embeddings.
 This can be replaced with any other encoder-model from HuggingFace.
-The default model is using L2 normalising on the embeddings already, so we can save these directly to normalised_embeddings/.
-It reads the text-field of the jsonlines-file.
-If your corpus is in parque, please use the `first.
-This often takes hours to run even on fast computers.
+The default model is using L2 normalising on the embeddings already, so we can save these directly to `normalised_embeddings/`.
+The script reads the text-field of the jsonlines-file.
+If your corpus is in parque, please use the `convert_parquet_to_jsonlines.py` first.

+Not that this script takes quite a long time to run even on fast computers.
 It works on single files, so that it can be easily paralellised.

 ```
 python create_embeddings.py --input_file myfile.jsonl --paths_dir paths --embeddings_dir normalised_embeddings --emb_size 384